RotorsAndCams/RAC-MPPlugin-Skeleton/README.md

 ### Access main thread

-The plugin runs on a different thread than the main window (**MainV2**, exposed to plugins as **Host.MainForm**).
+The plugin runs on a different thread than the main window (**MainV2**).
 Control elements can be accessed by dispatching your code to the thread where the main window is running:

 ```cs
 Host.MainForm.BeginInvoke((MethodInvoker)delegate